matthijsgroen/geppetto/README.md

-# Getting Started with WebGL Animator
+# Geppetto

+Geppetto is a studio tool to define WebGL Animations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).